top of page

 Credible Messenger - Pathways Education Project

 While delivering awareness-raising Crime Prevention Education, we often tell young people to 'make better choices.'
 But choices are only as good as the information behind them.
-At Pathways Education Project, we’ve found that while most students know right from wrong, many are legally blind to some of the more hidden mechanisms of the justice system.
-To bridge this gap, we also focus on Legal Literacy.
-When in classrooms delivering our PSHE Crime Diversion or Legal Literacy workshops, we find that students are often shocked by the reality of the law.
+At Pathways Education Project, we've found that while most students know right from wrong, many have no working knowledge of how the justice system actually operates.

 Why 'Awareness' Isn't Enough